VikingTheDev/pAnticheat/README.md

 You **NEED** screenshot-basic and TxAdmin on your server for this script to work as intended.

 # What is it?
-The script will capture a screenshot of a users game whenever they cause or are killed by an explosion.
+The script will capture a screenshot of a user's game whenever they cause or is killed by an explosion.
 The screenshot will be sent to a discord channel via a webhook along with some other info for identification purposes.
 The screenshot should theoretically show any modmenus or other tools modders use that is drawn in/on the game.

 # Installation
 1. Clone or download this repository and put it in your server resource folder